QUESTIONS & CONCERNS

 How do I register for classes?

 You register for classes via My ASU by clicking on the class search link in the My Classes box.
-This Registration Guide will assist you in registering for classes.
+This Registering for Classes video will assist you in learning the process to enroll in classes.
 Check out the schedule of classes to see what classes are being offered and to add classes to your shopping cart.

 The course for which I want to register is reserved (has a green triangle).

-The course for which I want to register is closed (red X box).
+The course for which I want to register is closed (red X).

-How do I request a class override for a psychology course offered by the Department of Psychology?
+How do I request a class override for a psychology or neuroscience course offered by the Department of Psychology?

 Prerequisite class override: you can email the instructor of the course and ask for permission to register for a class in which you do not meet listed class prerequisites.
 If you receive instructor approval for a prerequisite class override, then send the email approval to email@example.com for review.